 Oatmeal is larger than oat bran, which gives it a heartier taste.
 Oat bran has a milder, slightly sweeter flavor because it is smaller than oatmeal.

 Difference #5: Time to Cook

-It’s also possible to buy rolled oats that have been pre-cooked and quick cooking, but they do not have the same slimming and weight management properties of oat bran.
+It’s important to note that when youbuy rolled oats that have been pre-cooked and quick cooking, they do not have the same slimming and weight management properties of oat bran.

-Oatmeal and oat bran are both derived from the same plant, but they’re not quite the same.
+Oatmeal and oat bran are both derived from the same plant, but they’re each unique in taste, texture, and nutritional value.
 If you like to cook with oats or eat them every day, you must know how they differ so you can make better choices for your diet.

 We hope that by learning the difference between oatmeal and oat bran you can make the best choice for you and your healthy lifestyle!

 |1||Bob's Red Mill Gluten Free Oat Bran, 16-ounce (Pack of 4)||$11.96||Buy on Amazon|